 A good place to start is to find a pancake mix that has whole grains, which will provide more fiber and nutrients, Largeman-Roth says.

-"Look at the ingredient list — does it start with whole grain or oats?"
+"Look at the ingredient list — does it start with a whole grain or oats?"

 Whole-wheat, buckwheat, rolled oats, and quinoa flours are all good choices.
 Largeman-Roth recommends choosing a whole-grain pancake mix with at least 4 grams of fiber per serving.